You want to run a 5K, but where do you start?

 Running with an inefficient form is like cooking without the right ingredients.
 While training for your 5K, you’ll want to spend some time evaluating and fine-tuning your running mechanics.

 By bringing awareness to how you run, it allows you to fully express proper foot to ground contact.
-This helps prevent injuries, promotes speed, and helps you move more efficiently as a runner.
+This helps prevent running injuries, promotes speed, and helps you move more efficiently as a runner.

 Ask yourself these questions: